0.4.0 • Published 11 months ago

 filenameString'[hash][ext][query]'

-extractFiles() resolves multimedia files (images, fonts, pdf) imported from other files, and copy/paste them into the output directory.
+extractFiles() resolves multimedia files (images, fonts, pdf) imported from other files, and creates a copy in the output directory.

 hotModuleReload